 Where We Stayed

-Nothing is more representative of New Orleans than the French Quarter.
+Nothing is more representative of this city than the French Quarter.
 Everyone wants to stroll Bourbon Street, drinking an adult beverage and taking in the fun atmosphere.
 The city’s motto is laissez les bons temps rouler (let the good times roll) – and roll they do.
-Hurricane Katrina brought dark days to the city, but New Orleans is back in the light and recovered from the devastation.
-There’s no better time to visit the Big Easy, and no better place to stay than the Maison Dupuy Hotel, one of the best hotels in New Orleans.
+Hurricane Katrina brought dark days to the city, but the city is back in the light and recovered from the devastation.
+There’s no better time to visit the Big Easy, and no better place to stay than the Maison Dupuy Hotel, one of the best hotels in the French Quarter.

 The greatest thing about the Maison Dupuy is its location – it is right in the New Orleans French Quarter – the pulsing heart of this city.
 But the French Quarter also has the reputation for constant partying (which is not also conducive to sleeping).
 Maison Dupuy is the best of both worlds.
 It is just two short blocks off Bourbon Street, but on a quiet residential street.
 It was the perfect location for us!